Frequently Asked Questions

 What is a Vulnerability Assessment?

-A vulnerability assessment is a review of an organization’s IT infrastructure, including its network, devices, and associated applications, to identify security weaknesses that malicious actors can take advantage of.
+A vulnerability assessment reviews an organization’s IT infrastructure, including its network, devices, and associated applications, to identify security weaknesses that malicious actors can take advantage of.

-Vulnerability assessments simulate threats of varying degrees of severity in order to gauge the system’s response.
-The goal is to identify weak spots such as design flaws and misconfigurations that could be exploited by threats.
+Vulnerability assessments simulate threats of varying severity to gauge the system’s response.
+The goal is to identify weak spots that threats could exploit, such as design flaws and misconfigurations.

 These assessments can be conducted by an organization’s IT department or by a third party.
 It’s typically an automated process.
 Manual testing, where an individual simulates malicious activities, is known as penetration testing.